YMC-GitHub/envedit/README.md

 # License

-editenv is released under the MIT License:
+envedit is released under the MIT License:

 See [LICENSE.txt](./LICENSE.txt) for a full copy of the license text.